Investing in Gold & Silver is Easy!

-A self-directed IRA can buy precious metals as long as the purchased assets meet the IRS requirements.
+Most financial professionals across the globe agree that asset diversification can be a key to success.
+A self-directed IRA can buy gold and silver as long as the purchased assets meet the IRS requirements.
 Collectibles are prohibited in IRAs, and some coins are considered as such.
 Allowable precious metals add diversity to retirement portfolios while hedging against market cycles and inflation.

-Most financial professionals across the globe agree that asset diversification can be a key to success.
-As a premier self-directed plan administrator, Midland IRA is equipped to handle all the unique requirements involved with holding precious metals in your retirement plan.
-We arrange for storage in a depository, facilitate valuations for IRS reporting, and provide account administration.
+As a premier self-directed IRA custodian, Midland Trust is equipped to handle all the unique requirements involved with holding precious metals in your retirement plan.
+We work with reputable depositories to arrange depository account set up, facilitate valuations for IRS reporting, and provide account administration.

 In order to maintain a tax-advantaged status, it is important for investors to understand the benefits of investing in precious metals, the rules and guidelines, and the type of precious metals that qualify.

 A dedicated client service specialist will assist you throughout the entire process, from funding the account to confirming the deposit of the metals into your Depository account.
 For more information visit www.midlandtrust.com/goldira or call a Midland Rep today at 239-333-1032.